nelson-lang/nelson-gitbook/markdown/en/types/isreal.md

 ## Description

-<b>isreal</b>returns a logical true if var is a non-complex matrix or scalar and a logical false otherwise.
+        isreal returns a logical true if var is a non-complex matrix or scalar and a logical false otherwise.

 ## Examples